 There are many reasons why artists should start selling their art online.

-For one, online art sales reached almost 7.9 billion U.S. dollars in 2020, and this number will only grow in the years to come.
+For one, online art sales reached almost 7.9 billion U.S. dollars in 2020, which will only grow in the future.

 There are numerous benefits to selling your art online, including reaching a larger audience, getting more exposure, and making more money.